-Th BS-entry PhD plan typically requires 4-5 years of full-time study to complete.
+Th MS-entry PhD plan typically requires 3-4 years of full-time study to complete.

-Students must complete a preliminary examinations, diagnostic evaluation, and comprehensive examination. examination
+Students must complete preliminary examinations, a diagnostic evaluation, and a comprehensive examination. examination

 After passing the comprehensive examination students will enroll in dissertation hours until, in the judgement of the student's dissertation committee, the dissertation is ready to defend.